nkadel/python-crypto-2.6.x-srpm/README.md

 	make build	# Build the package on the local OS make all	# Use "mock" to build the packages with the local
 			# samba4repo configuration, which needs.
-	make install	# Actually install the RPM's in the designated
+	make install	# Actually install the RPM's in the designated repo
-			# location for samba4repo

 		Nico Kadel-Garcia <nkadel@gmail.com>